-The Company has concluded that it is not the primary beneficiary of the 8point3 Group or any of its individual subsidiaries since, although the Sponsors are both obligated to absorb losses or have the right to receive benefits, the Company alone does not have the power to direct the activities of the 8point3 Group that most significantly impact its economic performance.
+The Company has concluded that it is not the primary beneficiary of the 8point3 Group or any of its individual subsidiaries because, although the Sponsors are both obligated to absorb losses or have the right to receive benefits, the Company alone does not have the power to direct the activities of the 8point3 Group that most significantly impact its economic performance.
 In making this determination, the Company considered, among other factors, the equal division between the Sponsors of management rights in the 8point3 Group and the corresponding equal influence over its significant decisions, the role and influence of the independent directors on the board of directors of the general partner of 8point3 Energy Partners, and how both Sponsors contribute to the activities that most significantly impact the 8point3 Group's economic performance.
 The Company accounts for its investment in the 8point3 Group using the equity method because the Company determined that, notwithstanding the division of management and ownership interests between the Sponsors, the Company exercises significant influence over the operations of the 8point3 Group.

-Future quarterly distributions from OpCo are subject to certain forbearance and subordination periods.
+Future quarterly distributions from OpCo were subject to certain forbearance periods and are subject to certain subordination periods.
 During the forbearance period, the Sponsors agreed to forego any distributions declared on their common and subordinated units.
 The forbearance period ended during fiscal 2016 and the OpCo units held by the Company were entitled to distributions beginning in the fourth fiscal quarter of 2016.
-During the quarter ended April 2, 2017, the Company received \$7.2 million in dividend distributions from the 8point3 Group.
+During the three and nine months ended October 1, 2017, the Company received \$7.6 million and \$22.2 million, respectively, in dividend distributions from the 8point3 Group.